Cursor Integration

 This behavior is consistent regardless of how the developer phrases the request.
 ADRs are treated as mandatory constraints, not suggestions.

-When to use each skill
+When to use each agent or skill

-Section titled “When to use each skill”| Scenario | Slash command |
+Section titled “When to use each agent or skill”| Scenario | Skill |

 |---|---|

-| Starting a new project with Archgate | /ag-onboard |
+| Starting a new project with Archgate | onboard |

-| Day-to-day coding tasks | /ag-developer |
+| Day-to-day coding tasks | developer |

-| Reviewing a PR for ADR compliance | /ag-architect |
+| Reviewing a PR for ADR compliance | architect |

-| Noticing a recurring pattern worth codifying | /ag-quality-manager |
+| Noticing a recurring pattern worth codifying | quality-manager |

-| Creating or editing an ADR | /ag-adr-author |
+| Creating or editing an ADR | adr-author |

-{ "mcpServers": { "archgate": { "command": "archgate", "args": ["mcp"] } }}The governance rule in .cursor/rules/archgate-governance.mdc uses alwaysApply: true, which means the Cursor agent always has governance context available without manual activation.
+Section titled “Governance rule”The governance rule in .cursor/rules/archgate-governance.mdc uses alwaysApply: true, which means the Cursor agent always has governance context available without manual activation.
+It instructs the agent to run archgate review-context before coding and archgate check --staged after.

 Session transcript access

-The tool accepts two optional parameters:
+The command accepts two optional flags:

 Tips for effective usage

-Section titled “Tips for effective usage”- Use
+Section titled “Tips for effective usage”- Use the

-/ag-developerfor coding tasks.
+developerskill for coding tasks.
 It orchestrates the full read-validate-capture workflow automatically. - Run

-/ag-onboardonce per project.
+onboardonce per project.
 It sets up your initial ADRs based on your actual codebase and conventions. - Use

-/ag-architectfor PR reviews.
+architectfor PR reviews.
 It validates structural compliance beyond what automated rules catch. - Use

-/ag-quality-managerafter resolving tricky issues.
+quality-managerafter resolving tricky issues.
 It captures learnings so the same mistakes are not repeated. - Commit the

 .cursor/directory.
 This ensures every team member gets the same governance configuration when they clone the repository. - Keep ADR rules files up to date.
 The agent enforces what the rules check for — if a rule is missing, the violation will not be caught.